 Dr. Yalow on Bridging the "Word Gap" in the Classroom and at Home

 Learning language begins well before a child forms his or her first words, which is why exposure to words and language from infancy is a central part of what we do in our early childhood learning centers.
-That’s why Dr. Elanna Yalow, CEO of Early Learning Programs at KinderCare Education is so passionate about providing all children the best possible access to language learning.
+That’s why Dr. Elanna Yalow, Chief Academic Officer at KinderCare Learning Companies is so passionate about providing all children the best possible access to language learning.

 Here, Dr. Yalow talks about the word gap—and how we’re working in the classroom to help the youngest children develop a lifelong love of learning.